What We Do

 The Advocacy Department

-Together, the VPEA, Advocacy Coordinator and Research Coordinator work to engage, inform and lobby for students on issues that affect post-secondary education, and the life of the modern student.
+Together, the Vice President of External Affairs and Research Coordinator work to engage, inform and lobby for students on issues that affect post-secondary education, and the life of the modern student.
+The team writes policy papers used to advocate for students’ needs and interests to various levels of government through the Ontario University Student Alliance, participates in nation-wide advocacy initiatives, organizes campaigns on campus and more.

 Vice President, External Affairs (VPEA)

 The Research Coordinator assists in the creation of policy options to the municipal, provincial and federal governments on behalf of OUSA.
 The research coordinator is responsible for conducting all research as directed by the VPEA, as well as researching information necessary to the campaigns conducted by the advocacy coordinator.